-- 2. On March 20, 2020, the Board of Directors passed a resolution that, in order to maintain company credit and the shareholders' rights, from March 23, 2020 to May 22, 2020, the Group would buy back 60,000 thousand shares of the Company at NT\$3.41 \sim NT\$10.05 from the stock exchange market.
+- 2. On November 13, 2020, the Board of Directors passed a resolution that, in order to maintain company credit and the shareholders' rights, from November 16, 2020 to January 12, 2021, the Group would buy back 30,000 thousand shares of the Company at NT\$6.04~NT\$12.52 from the stock exchange market.
 In order to balance the market trading mechanism and secure the overall shareholders' rights, the treasury shares were bought back in separate batches depending on changes in prices trading volume of the shares.
-Considering that, during the buy-back period, the stock prices had been stabilized, and the daily trading volume is not high, the buy-back plan was not fully carried out, only 33,763 thousand shares were bought back from the stock exchange market, with buy-back cost totaled \$239,692 thousand.
-The Group set June 24, 2020 as the base date for capital reduction, cancelled the purchased treasury shares (totaled 33,763 thousand of common shares, with par value of NT\$10 per share and \$337,630 thousand in total), with the related business registrations completed.
-Upon cancellation of the treasury shares, the difference of carrying value of the treasury shares over the par value of the cancelled shares, which totaled \$97,938 thousand, was recorded as Capital surplus - premium on treasury-share transactions. - 3.
-On August 18, 2020, the Board of Directors passed a resolution that, in order to maintain company credit and the shareholders' rights, from August 19, 2020 to October 18, 2020, the Group would buy back 40,000 thousand shares of the Company at NT\$5.24~NT\$10.72 from the stock exchange market.
-In order to balance the market trading mechanism and secure the overall shareholders' rights, the treasury shares were bought back in separate batches depending on changes in prices trading volume of the shares.
-Considering that, during the buy-back period, the stock prices had been stabilized, and the daily trading volume is not high, the buy-back plan was not fully carried out, only 27,999 thousand shares were bought back from the stock exchange market, with buy-back cost totaled \$246,168 thousand.
-The Group set October 29, 2020 as the base date for capital reduction, cancelled the purchased treasury shares (totaled 27,999 thousand of common shares, with par value of NT\$10 per share and \$279,990 thousand in total), with the related business registrations completed.
-Upon cancellation of the treasury shares, the difference of carrying value of the treasury shares over the par value of the cancelled shares, which totaled \$33,822 thousand, was recorded as Capital surplus - premium on treasury-share transactions. - 4.
-On November 13, 2020, the Board of Directors passed a resolution that, in order to maintain company credit and the shareholders' rights, from November 16, 2020 to January 12, 2020, the Group would buy back 30,000 thousand shares of the Company at NT\$6.04~NT\$12.52 from the stock exchange market.
-As of December 31, 2020,
+Considering that, during the buy-back period, the stock prices had been stabilized, the buy-back plan was not fully carried out, only 18,313 thousand shares were bought back from the stock exchange market, with buy-back cost totaled \$170,569 thousand.
+The Group set January 20, 2021 as the base date for capital reduction, cancelled the purchased treasury shares (totaled 18,313 thousand of common shares, with par value of NT\$10 per share and \$183,130 thousand in total), with the related business registrations completed.
+Upon cancellation of the treasury shares, the difference of carrying value of the treasury shares over the par value of the cancelled shares, which totaled \$12,561 thousand, was recorded as Capital surplus - premium on treasury-share transactions. - 3.
+According to the Securities and Exchange Act, the Group shall not buy back more than 10% of its total outstanding shares; the total dollar amount of buy-back shares shall not exceed the summary of retained earnings, additional paid-in capital in excess of par and realized capital surplus.
+The Group used the Board of Director resolution date and met the regulations under Securities and Exchange Act. - 4.
+According to the Securities and Exchange Act, the purchased shares due to maintaining company credit and the shareholders' rights shall be cancelled and registration filed within 6 months. - 5.
+According to Securities and Exchange Act, the Group's held treasury shares shall not be pledged or entitled to receive dividends or voting rights, etc.